 Established in 1923, the first Hillel opened at the University of Illinois.
-It had a vision to convey the Jewish civilization to a new generation.
-By the 1980s, admission barriers against Jews had been completely dropped and it became a challenge to serve the large number of Jewish people now on campus.
+It had the vision to convey the Jewish civilization to a new generation.
+By the 1980s, admission barriers against Jews had been completely dropped and it became a challenge to serve a large number of Jewish people now on campus.

 In 2012, Hillel was added to the list of 16 People and Organizations 'Changing the World,' a list put together by philanthropist and Internet entrepreneur Craig Newmark.